geraldhywncs/Team20_DMSS_Frontend/README.md

 ## ⚠️⚠️ To run ⚠️⚠️

-Open the project directory in the moneygowhere_fe cmd prompt, you can run the command below to start:
+Open the project directory in the folder directory cmd prompt, you can run the command below to start:

 ### `npm run start`